 The REECA program is based at the Davis Center for Russian and Eurasian Studies, which marshals a rich and diverse array of resources to advance the interdisciplinary study of this world region.
 The Davis Center’s 32 faculty associates, representing 7 disciplines at 4 Harvard schools, offer over 160 language and area studies courses each year.
 Harvard’s library and archival resources on the region are unmatched outside of Russia.
 The Davis Center hosts a full schedule of seminars, conferences, and special events that engage a dynamic and collegial scholarly community.
-In addition to the academic and extracurricular resources available through the Davis Center, REECA students enjoy access to superior financial aid, including academic year tuition grants and stipends, summer and academic year Foreign Language and Area Studies (FLAS) Fellowships, and summer research travel grants.
+In addition to the academic and extracurricular resources available through the Davis Center, REECA students enjoy access to superior financial aid, including academic year tuition grants and stipends, summer and academic year Foreign Language and Area Studies (FLAS) Fellowships, support for research travel and professional development.

 Admission to the REECA master’s program is highly selective and takes place in a single round of competition each year.
 Applicants are expected to demonstrate the potential for outstanding academic achievement at the graduate level and must present a superior undergraduate record, excellent academic references, high scores on the Graduate Record Examination (GRE) general test, a writing sample, and a compelling statement of purpose that makes clear how the REECA program fits in with their overall academic and/or career goals.